Numerous studies have shown that home birth is safe for most women.

 You Must be Prepared

-Studies show that healthy moms have good home births — and that skillled women have excellent births.
-Read books and take prepared childbirth classes – they’ll teach you how to know your own body and how you and your partner can work together to have the best birth.
-You’ll learn skills that will truly help you as you labor at home.
-Click here to get our free Guide to Preparing for Natural Childbirth and our mini-birthing class email series! (opens in a new tab)
+Studies show that healthy moms have good home births — and that skilled women have excellent births.
+Read books and take prepared childbirth classes – they'll teach you how to know your own body and how you and your partner can work together to have the best birth.
+You'll learn skills that will truly help you as you labor at home.

 Birth skills give you the confidence that you need for informed, relaxed childbirth.
 What you've discovered during pregnancy comes to you automatically during labor (and with help from your partner) and helps you cope with possible pain and natural labor progress calmly.

 During your home birth, your midwife or midwife team is focused solely on you.
 There are no nurses rushing back and forth trying to monitor a whole floor.
 Your midwife is there for you as much as you need her – and she's as hands off as you want her to be.
 You can also choose an unassisted birth if that's what feels right to you.

 You won't have many (and chose choose not to have any) internal exams.
 This lessens the chance of an infection being introduced to your baby.
 It also takes the focus off the measurement of your cervix and puts it on you.